Hiring with Intention: An Easier Approach to Finding the Right Talent

 ✅ Follow up.
 Don’t leave candidates in the dark.

-✅ Give real feedback.
+✅ Give honest feedback.
 If someone wasn’t the right fit, let them know why.

 ✅ Respect their time.
 A long, disorganized hiring process turns off the best talent.